iAmErmac/VR-Flashlight/README.md

 * 3D and Voxel model available for the flashlight
 * Optional battery capacity and battery indicator right on the Flashlight model itself
 * Option to attach flashlight on all your weapons (works universally)
-* Quick flashlight toggle available to switch back and forth between your weapon and flashlight or to toggle on/off when it's weapon mounted
+* Quick flashlight toggle to equip/unequip flashlight on off-hand or toggle on/off light when flashlight is weapon mounted
+* Auto flip flashligh while having a tactical hold (Harris Hold)
+* Agitate monsters focused in the light (you can turn this off in option)

 ## Known Issues
 * The flashlight is a bit glitchy at times, like if you are too close to a wall/floor/ceiling the spotlight may jump around because of the nature of the tracking method.
 * If the flashlight itself or flashlight mounted weapon clips with other object or wall the spotlight may disappear
-* The spotlight becomes tiny when too close to wall/floor/ceiling.
-To partially fix that I implemented a secondary dynamic light to illuminate area surrounding the spotlight.
-Sometimes the spotlight and the secondary dynamic light may appear separated depending on the wall/object/corner etc.
+* Sometimes the spotlight and the bounce light (dynamic light) may appear separated depending on the wall/object/corner etc. Turn off bounced light from option to fix that

 ## Installation